How do Quadratic Regularizers Prevent Catastrophic Forgetting: The Role of Interpolation: The Role of Interpolation in Quadratic Regularization

+We find that importance definitions used in popular regularizers can assign (much) lower importance to deeper layers than to earlier layers (e.g., see results for EWC in \autoref{fig:imp_scale}).
+This phenomenon can be explained by borrowing a result from the field of network pruning, where similar importance definitions are used for removing unnecessary parameters in DNNs (\cite{shrinkbench}).
+Specifically, due to rescale symmetry in DNNs with ReLU non-linearities, layerwise norms of model parameters are conserved across a model (\cite{du, mechanics}). \cite{synflow} recently show that to satisfy this property, generally used importance definitions assign much lower importance to parameters in deeper layers than to parameters in earlier layers.

-To understand the implications of such disparate importance assignment in the context of continual learning, recall $\eta \lambda |\alpha_{n-1}^{(k)}| < 1$ for all parameters to ensure stable training.
-Thus, at a given $\eta$, the value of $\lambda$ is bounded as follows:
+To understand the implications of this disparate importance assignment, recall that for stable training, the constraint $\eta \lambda \alpha_{n-1}^{(k)} < 1$ must be satisfied for all parameters.
+Thus, assuming stable training and a given value of $\eta$, the regularization constant ($\lambda$) will be bounded as follows:

-Using \autoref{eq:lambda_upper}, we see \emph{the valid range for $\lambda$ is restricted by the parameter with maximum importance}.
-However, this range may not be suitable for all parameters.
-More specifically, for a general parameter $\theta_{n}^{l}$, we have
+\autoref{eq:lambda_upper} shows that under stable training, \emph{the valid range for $\lambda$ is restricted by the largest importance score assigned to a model parameter}.
+However, given the disparate importance assignment in popular quadratic regularizers, will this range be suitable for all parameters in a model?
+To understand this, we note for a general parameter $\theta_{n}^{l}$, the value of $\eta \lambda \alpha_{n-1}^{(l)}$ is bounded as follows:

-If $|\alpha_{n-1}^{(l)}| \ll \max_{k} |\alpha_{n-1}^{(k)}|$, \autoref{eq:ratio} shows the product $\eta \lambda |\alpha_{n-1}^{(l)}| \to 0$. \emph{Thus, regardless of how large $\lambda$ is, we find parameters with relatively low importance undergo negligible weighted averaging.
-Such parameters quickly adapt to new tasks.} More importantly, since standard importance definitions for quadratic regularization assign much lower importance to deeper layers (see \autoref{fig:imp_scale}), our analysis above indicates popular quadratic regularizers allow a model to change its deeper layers more readily than earlier layers.
-However, Ramasesh et al.~\yrcite{raghu} recently show forgetting in DNNs is in fact caused by adaptation of deeper layers to recent tasks. \emph{Thus, we conclude that by using biased importance definitions, popular quadratic regularizers do not address the primary source of catastrophic forgetting in DNNs: changes to deeper layers.}
+If $\alpha_{n-1}^{(l)} \ll \max_{k} \alpha_{n-1}^{(k)}$, \autoref{eq:ratio} shows the product $\eta \lambda \alpha_{n-1}^{(l)} \to 0$.
+Thus, \emph{regardless of how large the value of $\lambda$ is}, we find parameters with relatively lower importance will be permitted to change rapidly during training, enabling the model to learn new tasks.
+Indeed, this is the desired behavior. \emph{However}, in the context of DNNs, we have shown standard importance definitions in quadratic regularizers can assign much lower importance to deeper layers (see \autoref{fig:imp_scale}).
+This indicates \emph{currently used quadratic regularizers will allow a model to change its deeper layers more readily than its earlier layers}.
+As shown by \cite{raghu}, forgetting in DNNs is primarily caused by adaptation of deeper layers to recent tasks.
+Thus, by using lower importance scores for parameters in deeper layers, quadratic regularizers are unable to address the primary source of catastrophic forgetting in DNNs: changes to deeper layers.